 What can you do to stop click fraud?

 Whatever your ad budget, you probably don’t want to be paying something around 14% of it to fake ad clicks.
-And if you’re paying several dollars per click, you most likely want to be assured that each time you pay per click, you are paying for a genuine interested human being (and potential customer).
+And if you’re paying several dollars per click, you most likely want to be assured that each time you pay per click, you are paying for a genuinely interested human being (and potential customer).

 So to stop click fraud, here are our tips:

-- Keep an eye on your ad traffic and watch out for unexpected surges in traffic, high bounce rates and low conversions.
+- Keep an eye on your ad traffic and watch out for unexpected surges in traffic, high bounce rates, and low conversions.

-- Use negative keywords to avoid your ad being triggered by high volume and low converting search terms.
+- Use negative keywords to avoid your ad being triggered by high-volume and low-converting search terms.

 - Sign up for ClickCease and run a diagnostic using our free trial.
 You’ll be able to see the volume of click fraud on your ads and see if it would be worthwhile for you to use it in the long run.

 With your paid search campaigns, make sure that ad clicking is from genuine sources.
-Automate your click fraud prevention with the industry leading anti-click fraud software.
+Automate your click fraud prevention with the industry-leading anti-click fraud software.